Mrbiyik/SOLID-Principles/README.md

   .
   .
   ```
-  In eclipse you won't see the take picture method in the situation below:
+  In eclipse you won't see the takePicture method(in both ways) in the situation below:
   ```
   phone a = new model1999();
   a.